jcolag/entropy-arbitrage/2025-09-04-lower-decks.md

  > **SITO**: I only filled in at Ops for a half hour, but I had to degauss the main deflector dish, recalibrate the navigation grid, and use internal sensors to find a lost puppy.

-Trivial point, but for younger readers, when this aired, we all know the term [degauss](https://en.wikipedia.org/wiki/Degaussing), because computer monitors had a button to do it.
+Trivial point, but for younger readers, when this aired, we all know the term {% wiki Degaussing|degauss|en %}, because computer monitors had a button to do it.
 And we got addicted to pushing the button like a lab rat demanding a pellet, because the button had the visual effect of wildly shaking the image for around a second.
 CRT monitors and televisions also automatically degauss during the power-up cycle.

 I really quote this line, though, for the last item.
 We've talked about irresponsible pet ownership in recent episodes such as [*Force of Nature*]({% post_url 2025-07-24-force-nature %}), so it doesn't come as a huge surprise that pets want to escape the crew quarters and hide from people who see them as weird trophies.
 But I find it funny and telling that this "utopia" has planted a tracking device on all the *people*, but even though we put tracking microchips in pets today, that requires scanning the ship for biological signatures that seem out of place.
 And we could laugh this off as an example of the writers not knowing about future technology, but the UK already had microchips for pet identification *and* GPS had civilian customers for a couple of years, by this point, though civilian GPS had an error of up to a hundred meters introduced to prevent people from using it for paramilitary purposes.
 And the show does have the characters wear their tracking devices at all times, so they see a value in having this data.